-The Cath Lab Suite at TMC consists of five catheterization rooms including a state-of-the-art Stereotaxis Electrophysiology Suite.
+The Cath Lab Suite at TMC consists of six catheterization rooms, a state-of-the-art Stereotaxis electrophysiology suite and a hybrid cath-lab suite.
 The Cath Lab is equipped to perform assessment of total heart function including the evaluation of coronary artery disease, electrophysiology/ablation procedures, as well as many other therapeutic procedures.

 If you have a visit to the Cath Lab scheduled, please read the general procedure instructions below and watch the video to help ensure that your visit will be short and comfortable and you know what to expect.

-Tucson Medical Center offers a Structural Heart Program that makes us a one-stop institution for patiens with advanced or complex structural heart disease.
-We provide innovative care with a team of physicians from a range of specialies that work together with the patient to evaluate and come up with the best treatment plan to ensure the best possible outcome.
+Tucson Medical Center offers a Structural Heart Program that makes us a one-stop institution for patients with advanced or complex structural heart disease.
+We provide innovative care with a team of physicians from a range of specialties that work together with the patient to evaluate and come up with the best treatment plan to ensure the best possible outcome.

 This program focuses on minimally invasive treatments for patients who cannot go through traditional open-heart surgery.
 In addition to an advanced team of specialists, TMC provides access to some of the most advanced technology available.

 Transcatheter Aortic Valve Replacement: TAVR is for patients who have been diagnosed with aortic stenosis, a life-threatening disease that narrows the aortic-valve opening and makes it hard for blood to flow normally to the entire body.
 This procedure does not require open chest surgery.